sganis/golddrive/readme.md

 # Golddrive

-Map Windows drives to remote filesystems using SSH.
+SSHFS for Windows - Map drives to remote filesystems using SSH.

 Installation
 ------------